When Your Academic Background Haunts You - The Regret of "If Only I'd Gone to That University"

 4. The Option of Returning to Education

 Enrolling in university or graduate school as a working adult, or obtaining certifications.
 Returning to education has value not as "overwriting credentials" but as "acquiring knowledge and skills."
 Options for studying while working are expanding, including distance-learning universities and online graduate programs.
-(Books on career development are also a useful reference)
+Books on career development are also a useful reference.

 Academic background is just one element of life and does not determine your worth.
 Credentials have a short shelf life, and as your career progresses, skills and achievements matter more.
 Channel the energy you spend on academic insecurity toward building skills and gaining experience.
+Start today with "one thing" that can be accumulated regardless of credentials.
+That is the first step toward a life unshackled from academic labels.